iamalexbrady/iamalexbrady.github.io/docs/_pages/pr_template.md

 - [ ] Code that may be difficult to understand has been commented
 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
-- [ ] I have visually inspected any new UI changes
+- [ ] I have visually inspected any new UI changes, and it's fine
 <!-- - [ ] I have added tests that prove my fix is effective or that my feature works -->
 <!-- - [ ] New and existing unit tests pass locally with my changes -->